Schuyler Hospital Leadership

 Executive Director, Clinical and Nursing Operations

-With over 25 years of nursing practice at Schuyler Hospital, Deb remains incredibly proud of the knowledgeable, caring and compassionate nurses she is honored to work with.
+With 30 years of nursing practice at Schuyler Hospital, Deb remains incredibly proud of the knowledgeable, caring and compassionate nurses she is honored to work with.

 Executive Director, Community / Public Relations

-With over 20 years of marketing and public relations experience, Michelle enjoys doing her part to help others and give back to the community by working at Schuyler Hospital.
+With 25 years of marketing and public relations experience, Michelle enjoys doing her part to help others and give back to the community by working at Schuyler Hospital.

 Dr. Michael Eisman